jeremyblalock/BoilerstrapWP/README.markdown

 Boilerpress
 ===============================

 This theme is built upon [HTML5 Boilerplate for Wordpress](https://github.com/zencoder/html5-boilerplate-for-wordpress).
 It started as a fork, then as I was diverging from it more and more I decided to create a dedicated repository.
-Credits for most of the php code here doesn't go to me (akmur) but rather to the original theme's creator.
+Credits for most of the php code here doesn't go to me (Alex Muraro) but rather to the original theme's creator.
 This theme is built on the [HTML5 Boilerplate](http://html5boilerplate.com/) by Paul Irish and Divya Manian.

+Note: I have included a copy of the latest html5 repository for reference, but no theme files link to any of its content.

 Boilerpress uses some opinionated settings you should be aware of:
 1. IE Box Model (padding does not change boxes' dimensions).